Let’s learn about apples with this apple lesson plan, apple investigation, and easy apple recipes.

 Apple trees are covered in white blossom in spring.

-Apple trees need to have their flowers pollinated if any fruits are going to develop.
 Bees and butterflies are the very important helpers here.
 As the bees and butterflies fly from plant to plant collecting nectar to eat, they also take pollen from one plant to another.

 When pollen arrives from another plant it fertilises the egg cells in the receiving plant, and these egg cells grow into seeds.
 The seeds are protected inside a fruit, which grow and ripen in the autumn – and that’s the apple!